goldrieve/vsgseq2/README.md

 # vsgseq2

-An updated  pipeline for analysing VSG-seq data.
+An updated pipeline for analyzing VSG-seq data.
 The original VSGSeq pipeline is described in this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4514441/) and [repository](https://github.com/mugnierlab/VSGSeqPipeline).

-## Installation and environment setup
+## Installation and Environment Setup

-conda is used to set up the environment, please ensure you are using a recent conda version (anaconda 2024.02 and conda 24.3.0 work well).
+We use Conda to manage the environment.
+Please ensure you are using a recent version of Conda (Anaconda 2024.02 and Conda 24.3.0 are recommended).

 ```
 git clone https://github.com/goldrieve/vsgseq2.git